 Ninety minutes south of Bangkok lays a stretch of golden sand beaches outlining the eastern Gulf of Thailand known as “The Chonburi Coast”.
 The Pattaya-Chonburi Metro Area, now boasting way over a million residents, is Bangkok’s precocious little sister.

-As a long time expatriate I can say with conviction that this area is the easiest place for foreigners to live in Thailand.
-Unlimited shopping, affordable housing, world renown hospitals, a thriving expat population, a mind-blowing array of good food, nice beaches, acres of golf courses, and of course the legendary nightlife if that’s your thing.
+As a long-time expatriate, I can say with conviction that this area is the easiest place for foreigners to live in Thailand.
+Unlimited shopping, affordable housing, world-renowned hospitals, a thriving expat population, a mind-blowing array of good food, nice beaches, acres of golf courses, and of course the legendary nightlife if that’s your thing.

 Most expats have migrated to the sleepier resort beaches of Jomtien and Na Jomtien ten minutes south of Pattaya.
 In high season you’ll catch all flavors of Europeans shedding their winter coats for shorts and sandals here.
 Condos, hotels and all the tourist convenience abounds, but without the bump and grind of Pattaya.
 On long holiday weekends Bangkokians swarm south to these beaches, escaping the concrete beehive.

 Large expat communities have sprouted up on the sloping hills leading down to Jomtien beach.
 Housing projects designed for long stays and holiday rentals are everywhere.
 New roads make it easy for residents to enjoy living near the beach without getting involved in the traffic and hubbub of the high tourist season.

 Every imaginable cuisine is available in this area as there seems to be an inordinate amount of retired Chefs in the expat population.
 There’s Thai seafood on the beach; authentic French, Spanish, German, Russian, and Indian eateries; even American-style biscuits and gravy if you get a craving.